Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 ## Issue

-- Run this command in Recovery mode if you have monitor with high refresh rate (I have 2k and 170hz monitor).
-It will fix the screen go black when you change the refresh rate (only works with 120hz, 165hz still get black screen)
+- Run this command in Recovery mode if you have a monitor with a high refresh rate (I have a 2k and 170hz monitor).
+It will fix the screen to going black when you change the refresh rate (only works with 120hz, 165hz still gets black screen)

 ```sh
 cd /Volumes/your startup disk name/Users/your username/Library/Preferences/ByHost